Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 ![types of cuneiform](https://github.com/Electronic-Old-Persian-Library/Old-Persian-Dataset/assets/74653444/2e84ae6b-f3fa-40c0-aa71-a3a125c0f040)

-(Photo is taken from national museum of Iran, the gold plate of king Darius)
+(Photo is taken from national museum of Iran, the gold plate of king Darius, DPh)

 ## Data structure: